 The Spurs are 11-0 when they can reach the century mark.
 Oklahoma City is 2-8 when they give up 100 points, their second win only came on Friday night against Memphis.
 If you want to give yourself a chance, this is what you gotta do, limit the Spurs in scoring.
 If you let San Antonio score all they want, you could be catching an L.

 Get to the line

 The Spurs are using this Sunday game as a day of rest.
 If the Thunder can take advantage of it and be aggressive, getting to the rim, the Thunder can roll.
 If they sit back and just take jump shots, the Thunder may be here forever.
 Oklahoma City has to be aggressive, attack and get to the rim tonight.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!